-The STATS command controls the generation of statistics for a member of an ISPF library.
-If stats mode is on when the member is saved, the statistics are updated (or created if the member did not previously have statistics).
-If stats mode is off when the member is saved, no statistics are stored and any previous statistics are destroyed. mode is ignored for CMS files.
+The STATS command controls the generation of statistics for a member of a partitioned data set.
+If stats mode is on when the member is saved, the statistics are updated (or created if the member did not previously have statistics) and stored in the "user" portion of the directory entry for that member.
+If stats mode is off when the member is saved, no statistics are stored and any previous statistics are destroyed.
+Stats mode is ignored for sequential data sets.